 While locking up my bike at the end of our pontoon, some sort of engineer or technician working on a nearby boat came to me and in Spanish indicated I was locking my bike up wrong.
 He pulled out my chain and put it through my front gear plate rather than around the wheel.

 With my friends on the pontoon next to me I was able to enjoy some dinners out, go for long walks and enjoy coffees, chats and chilling out.
-I couldn’t help but think over and over again that I’m a couple hundred miles off the north coast of Africa on a tiny island in the Atlantic yet I feel completely at home.
+I couldn’t help but think over and over again that I’m a couple of hundred miles off the north coast of Africa on a tiny island in the Atlantic yet I feel completely at home.
 How often do you find yourself on foreign ground and feel completely at ease AND have old and new friends around you?!
+All this and I’m getting ready to sail across the Atlantic Ocean!

 There are a lot of issues concerning living on a sailboat full time but the rewards are priceless